-This is truly one of the most innovative playgrounds I have ever seen, and one of the top free things to do with toddlers in Seattle!
+This is truly one of the most innovative playgrounds I have ever seen and one of the top free things to do with toddlers in Seattle!
 Sitting right in Seattle Center, the musically themed Artists at Play park has a 35-foot rope climbing structure with two tube slides – one of them is 50 feet long!
 My kids had a blast here, they would have stayed all day if I let them.

 3. Splash around in the International Fountain at Seattle Center (free)

 Wandering around Downtown looking for things to do with kids in Seattle, we came across this giant, and admittedly awesome fountain.
 Also located in the Seattle Center area, the International Fountain is a giant silver dome that sprays water out in all directions to the tunes of a musical soundtrack.
-Pack up your swim suits (if the weather permits), because my kids were so upset that they couldn’t go right up to the smooth dome and get their splash on!
+Pack up your swimsuits (if the weather permits), because my kids were so upset that they couldn’t go right up to the smooth dome and get their splash on!

 4. Taste, sip and wander around Pike Place Market (free to wander)

 One of the places I have been longing to visit is this public farmers market, it’s the top Seattle tourist attraction, and for good reason.
-Pike Place Market is huge, spanning across the Seattle waterfront and filled with farm stands, restaurants, craftsman, antiques, and so many other neat shops.
-Don’t miss the fish market at the front entrance, they throw those fresh caught babies in air, clear across the market stall to the other side.
+Pike Place Market is huge, spanning across the Seattle waterfront and filled with farm stands, restaurants, craftsmen, antiques, and so many other neat shops.
+Don’t miss the fish market at the front entrance, they throw those fresh-caught babies in air, clear across the market stall to the other side.
 Also, if you’re interested, Pike Place Market is home to the original Starbucks coffee shop, the line is always crazy!